Diplomatic missions

 Official passport: visa not required

-Currently the Republic of Bulgaria does not have an embassy in Dominica.
-The closest Bulgarian embassy is in Havana, The Republic of Cuba.
+The Republic of Bulgaria does not have an embassy in Dominica.
+The country is serviced by the Embassy in Cuba.

 E-mail: [email protected]